NEWBR33D/BetterSpawnsPlus/README.md

 > NOTE: If you only want the ai spawn changes that my mod offers then please use the "spawnChangesOnlyPreset".
 This preset is already selected by default in the "presetManager.json" when first downloading the mod.

 ## **BetterSpawnsPlus Options:**
+Below is a listing of information about each option within the mod and what they do.
+Every option is able to be enabled or disabled.
 ```
 "enabled": [true/false]
 ```
-- this option enables the mod and/or mod sections</sub>
+- This option is used quite frequently to enable or disable sections of the mod.

 ### **Raids Options:**
 ```
 "allOpenZones": [n/a]
 ```
-- enabled by default when the mod is enabled and is required for the mod to work correctly
-- this option allows pmcs and scavs to spawn in certain ai open zones that they previously could not spawn in
+My mod "AllOpenZones" is enabled by default when the mod is enabled and is a requirement for the mod to work correctly.
+"AllOpenZones" basically makes pmcs and scavs spawn in certain bot "spawn zones" that they previously could not or did not spawn in.
+More information about the included open zones can be found [here](https://hub.sp-tarkov.com/files/file/936-allopenzones/).
 ```
 "betterSpawns":
     enabled: [true/false]